srijan/srijan_blog/_posts/2010-05-04-creating-ubuntu-sound-themes-for-9-10-and-10-04.md

 title: Creating sounds themes for Ubuntu 9.10 and 10.04
 tags: [sound themes, ubuntu, linux, lucid lynx, karmic koala]
 categories: [linux]
+description: "Creating sounds themes for Ubuntu 9.10 and 10.04"
 ---

 I recently installed Ubuntu 10.04 Lucid Lynx and was impressed with the work done by its developers.
 But the default system sounds were still the same and I didn't  like them.
 So, I started searching for a way to change these sounds and make my own sound theme.